wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 **Step 5: Configure a target theme**

 In this step, we will configure the provision of INSPIRE-compliant view and download services.
 The target theme defines how your transformed, INSPIRE GML is published.
-Themes enable you to choose the types of webservices which are offered (WFS, Predefined dataset, WMS), the spatial reference systems of services and much more.
+Themes enable you to choose the types of webservices which are offered (WFS, Predefined dataset, WMS, OGC-API), the spatial reference systems of services and much more.
 Let's take a look at some of the options now.

 First, navigate to the theme you created during schema creation in Step 3.